pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-06-to-gran-canaria.md

 Time for a sail change.
 We had crossed the traffic separation system now anyway.
 I woke Barbara, who was just dreaming about a heavy metal concert, on account of the loud rumbling noise near her head.
 We waited for a brief lull in wind speed, quickly rolled in the spi and unfurled the normal foresail before Vite & Rêves had time to stop.
 Our speed dropped to a more reassuring 5 to 6 knots.

 The rest of the night was spent in short, dreamful 20 minute naps until we arrived early in the morning at Las Palmas de Gran Canaria.
+There was no room for us in the marina, so we joined the 20 or so yachts waiting in the bay outside.

 {{< image src="IMG_8961.jpg" alt="A lot of big ships anchored in front of the harbor" ratio="3x2" >}}